codex-storage/codex-testnet-starter/README.md

 # Codex Testnet Starter
 Hit the ground running with Codex.

+## Home Setup
+Want to try Codex?
+You can run it on your own hardware and from your home network.
+Join our public dev-net.
+Start [here](./SETUP_HOME.md)

 ### Links
  - Codex Website - [codex.storage](https://codex.storage)
  - Codex Whitepaper - [codex.storage](https://codex.storage)